aiven/devportal/docs/products/postgresql/howto/use-pg-cron-extension.rst

 	CREATE EXTENSION pg_cron;

-2. Optionally you can grant usage to regular users
+2. As a optional step, you can grant usage permission to regular users
 ::

 	GRANT USAGE ON SCHEMA cron TO janedoe;